rrainey/agc-mechanical-cad/README.md

 ## The DSKY: Pushbutton Springs and "Fire Fixes"

-An example illustrating what we do have to work from is the DSKY pushbutton switch.
+An example illustrating the resources and gaps we work from is the DSKY pushbutton switch.
 There are three distinct part numbers representing different variants of the pushbutton switch: 2003875, 2003894, and 2003984.
 Of those three only 2003875 has a mostly complete set of drawings.